openwisp/openwisp-docs/general/code-of-conduct.rst

 - Inappropriate photography or recording.
 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualized comments or jokes;
+This includes, sexual comments or jokes;
-  inappropriate touching, groping, and unwelcomed sexual advances.
+  inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
 - Advocating for, or encouraging, any of the above behavior.
 - Sustained disruption of community events, including talks and